bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Post Methods
-Upload a new file.
-MultiPart/Form file limited to just under 25mg (24400 x 1024).
+Upload expects a file in the multipart-form format.
+The files are parsed and saved by a c++ executable that I have written.

 ```
 /cgi-bin/file?post=upload